SaeedYasin/shopify-app-template/README.md

 We will probably need to deploy it somewhere in the cloud when we are done with the app.

 So `Dockerfile` and `Docker Compose` with `https://` setup will be coming soon...

-## Enhancements

-There are plans to create an advanced `shopify-app-starter` that will be powered by React Router, Mobx, a more opinionated structure, release-it, and other useful things.

-## Motivation

-I started developing a Shopify app some time ago that uses NextJS and Koa, which are deprecated in favour of pure React App and Express.
-The codebase was primarily written using TS, and it was painful to see that Shopify doesn't provide a new template with TS setup.
-There is the [issue](https://github.com/Shopify/shopify-app-template-node/issues/690) since January 2022 where people ask for TS support but no luck so far.
-So that's how this repo was born.
-I tried to keep it as close as possible to the [original repo](https://github.com/Shopify/shopify-app-template-node) but with TypeScript support.

 ## License